bsod2528/geralt/README.md

 ## Setup

 An `.env` file has to be there for storing the keys.
+An `example_config.env` has been provided for reference.
 You can use any other method too like a json lmao.
 Just saying.
 Set up a venv too.

 Ensure all tables are present in your [**postgresql**](https://www.postgresql.org/download/) server.
 Check out `Schema` folder for all the tables you need.
 ```py